A494 road: Druid to Dolgellau

 The A494 through the centre of Bala, Gwynedd.

 The A494 diverges from the concurrency with the A5 at the road junction at Druid, Denbighshire.
 It then heads south west for 27 mi to Dolgellau, Gwynedd.

 This section of the A494 remains single carriageway.
 It has variable speed limits.
 North Wales Police regularly conduct traffic operations on this road.

 The A494 enters the Snowdonia National Park just outside the market town of Bala.
-It then runs adjacent to Bala Lake (Llyn Tegid) for 4 mi and past Aran Fawddwy.
+It then runs adjacent to Llyn Tegid (Bala Lake) for 4 mi and past Aran Fawddwy.

 Beyond the south west end of the lake, at the summit of the pass at Pant Gwyn, the A494 enters a long steeply graded valley that follows the River Wnion (Afon Wnion) to Dolgellau.
 Again a former railway also runs parallel with the road.
 The remains of the line can be seen in places.

 The A494 terminates at a T-junction with the A470 just outside the market town of Dolgellau beneath Cadair Idris.